-From Fall 2012 through Spring 2014, Constitutional Transitions also ran the following programs while at the New York University School of Law:
+From 2012 to 2014, Constitutional Transitions also ran the following programs while at the New York University School of Law:

 - The Constitutional Transitions Clinic mobilized knowledge through an innovative clinical program that provided “back office” research support to constitutional advisors in the field, and deployed faculty experts and field researchers for support on the ground.
 We met field missions’ needs for comprehensive research, dramatically enhancing their effectiveness and efficiency in their role as policy advisors and actors.